openstack/python-openstackclient/doc/source/command-objects/ec2-credentials.rst

 .. option:: --project <project>

-    Specify an alternate project (default: current authenticated project)
+    Create credentials in project (name or ID; default: current authenticated project)

 .. option:: --user <user>

-    Specify an alternate user (default: current authenticated user)
+    Create credentials for user (name or ID; default: current authenticated user)

 .. option:: --user-domain <user-domain>

-    Domain the user belongs to (name or ID).
-    This can be used in case collisions between user names exist.
+    Select user from a specific domain (name or ID) This can be used in case collisions between user names exist.

     .. versionadded:: 3

 .. option:: --project-domain <project-domain>

-    Domain the project belongs to (name or ID).
-    This can be used in case collisions between project names exist.
+    Select project from a specific domain (name or ID) This can be used in case collisions between project names exist.

     .. versionadded:: 3